SaiPrinceBiswal/flytbaseassignment.saiprince/README.md

 Build a demo app (using C++/Python FlytAPIs) to make the drone takeoff at 5m, move in a square trajectory of side length 6.5m at height 5m and land once the entire mission is over.
 Demonstrate the app and fly the drone in the FlytSIM simulator.

-File arrangement: Python code: Nav6.5x5x5.py CPP code: first.py CMake Build file: CMakeLists.txt
+File arrangement: Python code: tri.py Python code: square.py Video file: triangle.webm Video file: square.webm

-OS: Linux Ubuntu 18.04 Bionic
+OS: Linux Ubuntu 24.04 LTS

 Simualtion config used: FlytSim in its default configuration runs a headless (no-GUI) APM-SITL.
 It is computationally light weight and should suit most of your simulation requirements.
 If your use-case doesn’t need a 3D Gazebo based GUI, please continue to Intel GPU section and don’t pay heed to any warning.